Milligan White Family History

 regionmap

 There is not a lot of information about the Milligan family in Scotland.
 Jack Milligan said the Milligans were horse-thieves and cattle rustlers who went back and forth across the English border.
 Other people are convinced that the name Milligan is Irish because it sounds like Mulligan.
 And here is a good possibility of a Saxony /Normandy origin in an 800-page book that can be found online: History of the Families of Millingas and Millanges of Saxony and Normandy Comprising Genealogies and Biographies of Their Posterity Surnamed Milliken , Millikin , Millikan , Millican , Milligan , Mulliken, A.D.
 800 –A.D.
 1907 by Rev. Gideon Tibbetts Ridlon.
-It gives the following information about a family that seems to be our Milligans, up to 1907.
+It gives the following information about a family that coincides with our Milligans, up to 1907.

 p.
 101 “Robert Milligan, a son of James Milligan and Margaret Wallace (descended from Sir William Wallace), was of the ancient family of Milligans in Galloway, Scotland.
 He married Sarah Hastings 1832 and came to Canada in March, 1836 settling on a farm in Fergus, Nichol Township.
 He subsequently removed to Bentinck Township, Grey County, where the family remained until death.
 He d.
 Feb.
 12, 1869; his widow d.
 March 25, 1876.
 He was a shepherd in Scotland, employed in driving cattle and sheep to English markets.
 Children as follows; 1.
 James Milligan, b.
 Sept.
 19, 1833, in Kircudbright, Scotland, and came to Canada in 1836 with his parents.
 He m.
 March 1, 1864, Annie MacPherson, and lived in Bentinck, Ontario, until 1879; then sold his farm and moved to Gore Bay, Manitoulin Island, where he now resides.2.
 William Milligan, b. in Galloway, Scotland, Nov.
 24, 1835; came with his parents to Canada in 1836.
 He m.
 June 21, 1859, Margaret McNicol.
 Was a farmer in Bentinck until his d. which occurred Feb.
 13, 1887.
 His widow is still living.